 GPS LOG: Click to view the GPS track for this expedition

 I had stayed in Sayre, Oklahoma the previous night, so I had a pleasant leisurely trip to the day's most obvious target only 3 hours' drive to the north.
 An outflow boundary from previous day's storms was oriented from western Kansas down into northwestern Oklahoma, just east of the dryline and in the midst of a very unstable and sheared environment.
 Any storm that fired on the dryline and interacted with this boundary would have excellent tornado potential.

-I stopped among several groups at the Shattuck Windmill Museum, a classic landmark in the realm of storm observing.
-After buying a Windmill Museum t-shirt, I made my way north, stopping at a large roadside pull-off at Rosston, Oklahoma as the largest and best pre-storm observer convergence I've been a part of got going: seeing and talk to fellow colleagues you only see in passing maybe once a year.
+I stopped among several groups at the Shattuck Windmill Museum, a classic landmark in the realm of storm photography.
+After buying a Windmill Museum t-shirt, I made my way north, stopping at a large roadside pull-off at Rosston, Oklahoma as the largest and best pre-storm photographer convergence I've been a part of got going: seeing and talk to fellow colleagues you only see in passing maybe once a year.
 In the 4-way view timelapse video from the day, this starts at 5:30.
 I had a great time here, just another perk of this amazing day.

 As we milled about meeting, greeting and conversing, someone made the announcement that a supercell way up near Scott City, Kansas had already produced a tornado.
 That was the cue for us to start wrapping up our roadside mini-convention and move north to our incipient storm, where some agitated cumulus was looking ready to break through.
 One by one, we loaded up and took off northbound.